 Digital Editing is the process by which songs are, depending on the task at hand, trimmed, joined, and otherwise altered.
 Often it repairs problems that are missed during the recording/mixing process.
 For example, sometimes after having the chance to live with a mix, an artist may decide that a song has one too many choruses.
 In most cases, this can be fixed through editing.
-Certain timing problems, such as an early or late might possibly be repaired. , these types of fixes are completely program will not work 100% of the time.
+Certain timing problems, such as an early or late entry may possibly be repaired.
+These types of fixes are completely program dependent and will not work 100% of the time.

 Posted in: Mastering

 Copyright © 2019 Nettleingham Audio